Tapping Rural America: Craft Breweries Pour New Life Into Small Towns

 In fact, the idea of a craft brewery as a model for small-town revitalization is being tested across the Midwest, with some early successes: Carson, Iowa, and Ottawa, Ill., to name two examples.

-"I would hate to over-promote this as the panacea for every small town," says Chris Merrett, director of the Illinois Institute for Rural Affairs.
+"I would hate to overpromote this as the panacea for every small town," says Chris Merrett, director of the Illinois Institute for Rural Affairs.

 But Merrett says it has potential in places like Valentine that already have natural amenities and attractions around them and don't have to rely on the loyalty of local customers only.

-Bolo hasn't been without its early stumbles.
+Bolo's change hasn't been without its early stumbles.
 It can be hard to get supplies quickly out here.
 Business also drops off when the tourists leave.
 And Hernstrom admits that the idea of a craft brewery is still pretty new, if even strange, to some longtime locals.

 "We're the weird people that ride bicycles around," Hernstrom says.
 "And we've convinced a lot of people to start riding their bicycles more."

-"Chris the Brewer," as he's known around town, makes good beer too, that never hurts.
+"Chris the Brewer," as he is known around town, makes good beer, too, and that never hurts.

 "I'd love to one day be able to look back on this and map the growth of Valentine," Hernstrom says.